 I've had years of learning how to skimboard the hard way and then later, re-learning from more advanced friends and pros.

-There really is a "right" way and "wrong" way to skim.
+There really is a "right" way and a "wrong" way to skim.

 If you learn how to skimboard the right way first, you will fall less and won't waste time correcting bad habits.

 I've taught lots of people how to skimboard.
-These steps have proven to be the simplest ways to get you skimming quickly and properly.
+These steps have proven to be the simplest way to get you skimming quickly and properly.

 It may seem like a slow way to learn how to skimboard at first, but trust me - this will work.